larsonjj/grunt-dashboard/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+<strong>v0.1.1</strong> - Updated logic to better handle the rendering of EJS and Jade Templates.
+Now jade and ejs templates can be directly passed in the `files` property of the grunt task

 <strong>v0.1.0</strong> - Added support for EJS and Jade data comments (`[dash:ejs]` or `[dash:jade]`).
 Also added `assests` option to allow for including mixins and html partials from other files to your Jade or EJS data comments

 <strong>v0.0.9</strong> - Added `htmlTemplate` option to allow for `[dash:html]` comments to create HTML partials within the 'generatedDir' option.